filipivanko/github_api/README.md

 ## Notes for further development

 1. To switch to a new external data provider implement a new class that uses the CounApi inerface
-2. Pass the object of the new class to the ScoreCalculator to get the score calculated from the new datasource
+2. Pass the object of the new class to the ScorePersistenceHelper to get the score calculated from the new datasource